wework/rails-sunset/README.md

 ![Take out the garbage](https://user-images.githubusercontent.com/67381/32471240-46bc2786-c32a-11e7-8d0b-903ade85413b.jpeg)

-The [Sunset header][sunset-draft] is an in-development HTTP response header that is aiming to standardize how URLs are marked for deprecation.

-When output, it looks like this:
+The [Sunset header][sunset-draft] is an in-development HTTP response header that is aiming to standardize how URLs are marked for deprecation. tl:dr; it looks a bit like this:

 ```
 Sunset: Sat, 31 Dec 2018 23:59:59 GMT